Netanyahu could lose PM job as rivals attempt to join forces

-JERUSALEM (AP) — The head of a small hard-line party on Sunday said he would try to form a unity government with Prime Minister Benjamin Netanyahu's opponents, taking a major step toward ending the 12-year rule of the Israeli leader.
+JERUSALEM (AP) — A former ally of Prime Minister Benjamin Netanyahu on Sunday said he would seek to form a coalition government with the Israeli leader's opponents, taking a major step toward ending the rule of the longtime premier.

-In a nationwide address, Yamina party leader Naftali Bennett said he had decided to join forces with the country's opposition leader, Yair Lapid.
-The pair have until Wednesday to complete a deal in which they are expected to each serve two years as prime minister in a rotation deal.
+The dramatic announcement by Naftali Bennett, leader of the small hardline Yamina party, set the stage for a series of steps that could push Netanyahu and his dominant Likud party into the opposition in the coming week.

+While Bennett and his new partners, headed by opposition leader Yair Lapid, still face some obstacles, the sides appeared to be serious about reaching a deal and ending the deadlock that has plunged the country into four elections in the past two years.

 “It’s my intention to do my utmost in order to form a national unity government along with my friend Yair Lapid, so that, God willing, together we can save the country from a tailspin and return Israel to its course,” Bennett said.

+Bennett said there was no feasible way after the deadlocked March 23 election to form a right-wing government favored by Netanyahu.
+He said another election would yield the same results and said it was time to end the cycle.

+“A government like this will succeed only if we work together as a group,” he said.
+He said everyone “will need to postpone fulfilling part of their dreams.
+We will focus on what can be done, instead of fighting all day on what’s impossible.”

-A unity government would end the cycle of deadlock that has plunged the country into four inconclusive elections over the past two years.
-It also would end, at least for the time being, the record-setting tenure of Netanyahu, the most dominant figure in Israeli politics over the past three decades.
+If Bennett and Lapid and their other partners can wrap up a deal, it would end, at least for the time being, the record-setting tenure of Netanyahu, the most dominant figure in Israeli politics over the past three decades.
+Netanyahu has served as prime minister for the past 12 years and also held an earlier term in the late 1990s.

 “A government like this is a danger to the security of Israel, and is also a danger to the future of the state,” he said.

-He said everyone “will need to postpone fulfilling all their dreams.
-We will focus on what can be done, instead of fighting all day on what’s impossible.”

-Each of the past four elections was seen as a referendum on Netanyahu -- who has become a polarizing figure as he stands trial on corruption charges — with each ending in deadlock.
+Despite his electoral dominance, Netanyahu has become a polarizing figure since he was indicted on charges of fraud, breach of trust and accepting bribes in late 2019.
+Each of the past four elections was seen as a referendum on Netanyahu's fitness to rule, and each ended in deadlock.

 Netanyahu is desperate to stay in power while he is on trial.
-He has used his office as a stage to rally support and lash out against police, prosecutors and the media.
+He has used his office as a stage to rally his base and lash out against police, prosecutors and the media.

-If his opponents fail to form a government and new elections are triggered, it would give him another chance at seeing the election of a parliament that is in favor of granting him immunity from prosecution.
-But if they succeed, he would find himself in the much weaker position of opposition leader and potentially find himself facing unrest in his Likud party.

-Netanyahu, who has accused Bennett of betraying the Israeli right wing, planned a televised statement later Sunday.

 As leader of the largest party, Netanyahu was given the first opportunity by the country’s figurehead president to form a coalition.
 But he was unable to secure a majority with his traditional religious and nationalist allies.